 The public was asked to prioritize other possible strategies to reach the goal of a 40% recycling rate by 2020.
-Input was collected during two public meetings and through an online survey.
-Table 3 shows the results.
+Input was collected during two public meetings and through an online survey, Table shows the results.

 Rating Recommended Strategy Total Score

 1 Increase materials accepted in curbside mixed recycling 100

 2 County reuse center 96

-3 Pay-As-You-Throw (PAYT) 72
+3 Save-As-You-Throw (SAYT) 72

-4 Curbside organic waste collection 71
+4 Curbside collection of organic yard trimmings 71

 5 Mandatory commercial recycling 70

 6 Commercial glass recycling pickup 64

 7 Landfill ban 19

-Table 3: Results of prioritization exercise in which public was asked to rank their three favorite strategies to reach recycling goal.
+Table 4: Results of prioritization exercise in which public was asked to rank their three favorite strategies to reach recycling goal.

-The County recently pursued the strategies ranked #1 and #2.
-A new Material Recycling Facility was constructed in Albuquerque that accepts more materials including #3-#7 plastics and paperboard.
-The County currently expanded the list of materials accepted in curbside mixed recycling including plastics #1-#7, aluminum and tin cans, and mixed paper products.
+The County recently pursued the recommended strategies rated #1 and #2 in Table 4.
+A new Material Recycling Facility was constructed in Albuquerque that accepts commingled materials including plastics #3 through #7, paperboard, aluminum and tin cans and mixed paper products.
+In 2014, Los Alamos County expanded the list of materials accepted in curbside mixed recycling including plastics #1-#7, aluminum and tin cans, and mixed paper products.
 The County also opened a reuse center located at the Eco Station.
 The reuse center accepts all gently used items and is another opportunity to divert waste from the landfill.
 Residents can place items for reuse such as tires, old sewing fabric, dishes and furniture.
 Other residents can collect items from the reuse area free of charge.

-Recommendation #3 has been reviewed briefly by the ESB and requires more research and analysis as well as public comment.
-A PAYT program charges variable rates dependent upon the amount of waste generated by each customer, thereby financially incentivizing waste reduction.
-PAYT programs have been successfully adopted in cities across the country and around the world and are found to be a very effective means of increasing waste diversion.
-The cities who have adopted the PAYT strategy have realized a 50% waste reduction.
-The Environmental Services Division and the Environmental Sustainability Board (ESB) are currently analyzing the option of switching to a PAYT system.
-The Country and ESB will utilize the results of the prioritization exercise in future program planning and development.
+Recommended strategy #3, Save-As-You-Throw (SAYT), has been reviewed briefly by the Environmental Sustainability Board (ESB) and requires more research and analysis as well as public comment.
+A SAYT program charges variable rates dependent upon the amount of waste generated by each customer, thereby financially incentivizing waste reduction.
+SAYT programs have been successfully adopted in cities across the country and around the world and are found to be a very effective means of increasing waste diversion.
+The cities who have adopted the SAYT strategy have realized a 50% waste reduction.
+The County and ESB are currently analyzing the option of switching to a SAYT system.
+The County and ESB will utilize the results of the prioritization exercise in future program planning and development.